 Accessibility is not just for older people or disabled people - everyone can benefit from a screen that is easier to read, a computer keyboard that is easier to type with and a mouse or touchpad that is easier to handle.

 Want to make this text a bit bigger?

-Each time Microsoft releases a new version of Windows, they like to make it look and behave somewhat differently from earlier versions.
+Each time a new version of Windows is released, it looks and behaves somewhat differently from earlier versions.
 Before you can find help appropriate to your own computer, you must be aware of which version your computer is running -

 * Windows 7 .. has a colourful, blurry Windows start button